dparedesh/susy-statistical-interpretation/README.md

        python generateCommands.py --plot  --Model Mc16SusyRPVLQD --SR SRLQD --Sys ALL

-  This command will generate the *2D exclusion limits* for the `RPVLQD` model for the `SRLQD` signal region with `ALL` systematics included.
+  This command will generate the *2D exclusion limits* for the `Mc16SusyRPVLQD` model for the `SRLQD` signal region with `ALL` systematics included.
 All results and plots will be stored in `HistFitterUser` directory.
 The main scripts used are `generateCommands.py` and `plotContours.py`.

   The command above was used to generate the plot shown in Figure 1.